MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ## Create and exit an interactive PowerShell session

-1. On the Hyper-V host, open Windows PowerShell as Administrator.
+1. On the Hyper-V host, open PowerShell as Administrator.

 3. Run the one of the following commands to create a session by using the virtual machine name or GUID:
 ``` PowerShell